alexanderneville/docs/development/vcs/commit-history.md

+---
+author: Alex Neville
+date: 2023-03-15
-# Viewing the Commit History
+title: Working with the Commit History
+---

 Reviewing the history of a project is possible with the `git log` command.
 By default, the log command will print a list of commits in